 This fall, [Campus/Student Group] is joining thousands of organizations across the country to celebrate Vote Early Day, and we want you to join us!
 Vote Early Day is a holiday (celebrated on October 28) with concerts, marches, educational events, and more to help voters learn about their options to cast their ballot ahead of Election Day in this year’s midterm election.
 It is a movement of thousands of partners across the nation – from businesses to nonprofits to campuses – to empower Americans to vote early and make their voices heard.

-To celebrate, we will be [insert your activation plans].
+To celebrate, we will be taking over our [insert campus name] and [insert your activation plans].

 To celebrate, we will gather outside of Kimmel Hall, the campus location for voting early and decorate the sidewalk with chalk art to draw attention to the spot!
 Afterwards, we’ll all head into Kimmel to cast our ballot together.